 Please enter any individual dietary requirements (vegetarian, vegan, food intolerances etc.) in the ‘comments’ box.
 Our team at the Trail Info & Booking Center will do their best to accommodate your request.

-Luggage service: Cycling with a light-weight day backpack, while your main luggage (max.
-20kg) is transported from one accommodation to the next.
-For peace of mind, we recommend taking out luggage insurance.
+Luggage service: Cycling with a light daypack; while your luggage (max.
+20 kg) is taken from accommodation to accommodation.
+How?

 Walk like an Angel: Our experienced team at the Info & Booking Center offers a comprehensive range of services designed to support you in every aspect of your Trail journey.